nopnop2002/luckfox-pico-mini-ethernet/README.md

 # Test your W5500 module
-This script will get an IP address from the DHCP server and display it.
+This script will get an IP address from your DHCP and display it.
 ```
 $ git clone https://github.com/nopnop2002/luckfox-pico-mini-ethernet